 Are the Record Keeping Requirements of a Corporation Really all that Arduous?

 From the original list of seven items there are really only two that constitute extra paperwork for corporations over an LLC, and both pertain to meeting minutes.
 As a small company those two items are not very daunting and serve to record a history of your company that you may one day be glad you have.
-Sure an LLC doesn’t have to do them, but probably should and it certainly won’t hurt should the time come when you have to prove your company is a separate entity than yourself.
+Sure an LLC doesn’t have to do them, but probably should and it certainly won’t hurt should the time come when you have to prove your company is a separate entity from yourself.

 There are also basic templates for many of the meeting minutes scenarios that I’ve mentioned above that make it pretty easy to copy/paste what you need so that it shouldn’t take you much time at all.
 In the coming months I’ll put together a bunch of templates for the most common minutes used by a small corporation that should speed things up further.
+(Or just read my post on how to write meeting minutes here.)

 My point to all this is that the record keeping requirements of a corporation for a small corp. are not really going to slow you down at all, so I wouldn’t even use it as a factor in making the decision between a corporation and an LLC.
 If an LLC is right for you then by all means choose it, just don’t make that choice on the basis of record keeping paperwork.